-At our School, reading is integral to curriculum.
+At Oversands, reading is fundamental to the curriculum.
 We are committed to ensuring that all pupils leave us as 'a reader' and we have a robust reading strategy in place to achieve this.
 For pupils with early reading skills, explicit teaching of phonics is provided.
 Reading interventions are provided when necessary, in line with a pupil's individual needs.
 Reading skills are taught explicitly in English lessons, as well as other areas of the curriculum where appropriate.
-Reading for pleasure is actively promoted through staff and pupil role-models, on-site library, classroom reading areas, class texts and story-time and regular pupil reading challenges.
+Reading for pleasure is actively promoted through staff and pupil rolemodels, on-site library, classroom reading areas, class texts and story-time and regular pupil reading challenges.